gregorkaw/streamer-app/README.md

 The server will start running on http://localhost:8000.

-5. Change the directory to the frontend
+5. Change the directory to the frontend:

    ```shell
    cd ../